Exploring The Bhagirath Palace in Chandni Chowk, A Wholesale Market For All Your Electrical Needs

 The Forgotten Begum

-While the market is a thriving one, what you may not realize is the completely unrelated yet colourful history of this place.
+While the market is thriving, what you may not realise is the completely unrelated yet colourful history of this place.
 To begin with, the very name Bhagirath Palace now is far from it; It is so densely packed and crammed with shops that one finds it hard to see why it is called a “palace” but the fact remains that it was indeed a large palace, although the shops now also stretch to the nearby areas outside the building.